kirillzhosul/gofra/docs/advanced/optimizations.md

 Flag: `-fdce`, `fno-dce`

 DCE searches for functions that is not being called at least once and removes them from final IR so them does not appear in final binary as being unused.
-Does not removes `global` functions as their usage is outside of an Gofra program.
+Does not removes `public` functions as their usage is outside of an Gofra program.

 For example this function may be removed by DCE